Ngonal/IT-Lab-Portfolio/Layer 1 - Physical/Layer 1 Outage: Unpowered Switching Device/README.md

 </table>

 <p align="center">
   <sub>⚠️ The lab file is provided in its <b>initial state</b>.
-Follow the log below to complete the objectives.</sub>
+If you would like to complete the objectives, follow the log below.</sub>
 </p>

 ## Description
-Two hosts are connected to a common Layer 2 device but exhibit no link-layer connectivity.
+Two hosts are connected to a common Layer 2 device that exhibits no link-layer connectivity.
 All interface LEDs on the switching device are dark, suggesting an absence of electrical power.
 Troubleshooting focuses on power sourcing, cabling integrity, and hardware failure indicators.

 ## Log
 ### Initial State